vercel-community/rust/README.md

 The entrypoint, in this case every file that matches `api/**/*.rs`, is used to create a Serverless Function for you.
 Note that the `Cargo.toml` file must exist on the same level as the `.rs` files.

-The requirements for this entrypoint is to expose a `handler` function and not to have a `main` function.

 ### Dependencies

 This Builder supports installing dependencies defined in the `Cargo.toml` file.